Role and Importance of Customer Data Platforms in A Post-Third Party Cookie World

-According to a new report on customer data platforms by Fortune Business Insights, the global customer data platform market size is predicted to reach US $4,364.7 million by 2027, exhibiting a CAGR of 24.5% during the forecast period.
+According to a new report on customer data platforms by Fortune Business Insights, the global customer data platform market size is predicted to reach the US $4,364.7 million by 2027, exhibiting a CAGR of 24.5% during the forecast period.
 The increasing adoption of artificial intelligence (AI) and machine learning (ML) technologies to enhance workflow and productivity will encourage the healthy growth of the market during the forecast period.
 Additionally, the implementation of AI in cloud data platforms (CDP) for predictive analysis and enhancement of customer experience will bolster the healthy growth of the market.

 Clearly, customer data collection and individual personalization require a CDP at the core.
 But before we get into personalization, let’s quickly explain cookie types.